brutusin/wava/README.md

 ## Features
 ### Capacity Guarantees
 All jobs submitted to the scheduler have access to the capacity allocated to the scheduler.
 This maximum capacity imposes a hard limit on job memory usage.
-Jobs are allowed to use more memory than their declared sizes (ie, soft limits) when the total amount of used memory doesn't exceed that hard limit.
-The scheduler guareantes that each job will always have at its disposition at least this amount of memory.
+Jobs are allowed to use more memory than their declared sizes (ie, soft limits) as long as the total amount of used memory doesn't exceed that hard limit.
+On the other hand, the scheduler guareantes that each job will always have at its disposition at least the amount of memory it declared.
 ### Security
 Job processes are run by the same machine user that submitted the job, so the scheduler can not be used to [escale the running privileges](https://en.wikipedia.org/wiki/Privilege_escalation) of a user.
 ### Resource-based Scheduling